Memorial Elementary School

 B. Summary of Activities and Timeline

-A study of energy and fuel sources will be incorporated in Science, Math and Social Studies curriculum.
+A study of energy and fuel sources will be incorporated in Science, Math, and Social Studies curriculum.
 We will begin our field trip at the Dudley Smith Farms in late summer/early fall to observe the production of miscanthus and switch grass.
 Following a short lesson by the University of Illinois Extension Office we will then make our next stop at the Big M Manufacturing and Berry Patch to have a tour of the furnace manufacturing facility and see the different pellets that are burned for the fuel in the furnace.
 Mel Repscher will demonstrate step-by-step how the pellets are augered into the furnace and show what little waste is produced from the burned product.
 They will also learn a small amount of miscanthus or switch or switch grass pellets are needed to produce the heat.
 They will also learn that field corn can also be used as fuel.
 The students see the corn growing in and around the community and many assume it is the sweet corn that is eaten.
 Little do they know the many uses of the product that is growing all around them.
-There will be discussion about the economic side of the production of these agricultural products compared to the mining and processing of fossil fuels.
+There will be a discussion about the economic side of the production of these agricultural products compared to the mining and processing of fossil fuels.

-Not only will they learn about how the use of these alternative fuels helps the world environmentally, they will learn about the cost-effectiveness of this fuel.
+Not only will they learn about how the use of these alternative fuels helps the world environmentally, but they will also learn about the cost-effectiveness of this fuel.
 They will put their knowledge to use back in the classroom completing a project on fuel costs.

 Following our tour of Big M Manufacturing we will make our final stop at the Buckley Greenhouse.
 Due to regulations, the students will only observe from a distance the equipment needed to trap the gases produced in the landfill from decomposing matter.
 They will however be allowed to tour the entire greenhouse.
 They will not only understand how the heat is produced from the use of the waste gas of methane and carbon from the landfill heats the greenhouse, they will also have the opportunity to observe a major greenhouse manufacturing facility.
-This trip will be a great introduction into the fifth grade school year when their field trip includes a visit and tour of the landfill.
+This trip will be a great introduction to the fifth grade school year when their field trip includes a visit and tour of the landfill.

 Upon returning to the classroom we will continue our studies of alternative energy resources such as wind farms.
 They will observe pictures of the Twin Groves wind farm and learn from reading material about wind energy.
 We will continue our study of how corn is used in our everyday lives by learning about biodegradable products produced from corn and how it is safer for our environment.